-Bit i of flags may be specified for a dh to say that a line is not properly connected, and that the line should be treated as hard-wired with carrier always present.
-Thus specifying "flags 0x0004" in the specification of dh0 would cause line ttyh2 to be treated in this way.
+Bit i of flags may be specified for a dh to say that a line is not properly connected and that the line should be treated as hard-wired with carrier always present.
+In the specification of dh0, indicating "flags 0x0004" causes line ttyh2 to be treated in this way.